jgsrty/jgsrty.github.io/docs/music/Coldplay/Viva La Vida.md

 For some reason I can't explain

-Once you know there was never'
+Once you'd gone there was never'

 Never an honest word